ssordopalacios/panel-sample/README.md

 # panelsample

-Stata program to create a sample from panel data
+* Stata command to create a sample from panel data